12 months UNLIMITED access from your computer, tablet or phone. No lockouts, or hidden limitations after a certain amount of views.

 The Gulfcoast Ultrasound Institute is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Gulfcoast Ultrasound Institute designates this enduring material for a maximum of 11.50 AMA PRA Category 1 Credit(s)™.
+The Gulfcoast Ultrasound Institute designates this internet activity enduring material for a maximum of 11.50 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This course also meets CME/CEU requirements for ARDMS.
 Note: While offering the CME credit hours noted above, activities are not intended to provide extensive training or certification for exam performance or interpretation.